 When I was a kid, French onion soup was one of those recipes my mom made that seemed so fancy.
 Of course, I never would have eaten it (because, ew onions) but I definitely was all about the cheesy toasts on top.

-Of course, now that I’m grown, I’m all about those caramelized onions, rich broth, and bubbling gruyère cheese.
+Once I learned how to make this soup when I was in culinary school, I realized that yes, it’s elegant, but it’s also so easy.
+And now that I’m grown, I’m all about those caramelized onions, rich broth, and bubbling gruyère cheese.
 But, I make mine with shallots, because well, that’s just what I’m about.
-Whether it’s domino potatoes with shallots or beef stroganoff with shallots and brandy, I’m a shallot girlie through and through.
+Whether it’s domino potatoes with shallots or this cozy beef stroganoff with shallots and brandy, I’m a shallot girlie through and through.

 White and brown bowls of shallots, butter, flour, salt, herbs, and garlic next to beef broth, pepper, wine, cheese, and bread.

-• Vegetarian – for vegetarian French onion soup, use veggie broth instead of beef.
+For vegetarian French onion soup, use veggie broth instead of beef!

 Six steps on how to cut shallots.
 In photo 1, a full shallot on a wood board.
 In photo 2, the shallot is cut at both ends.
 In photo 3, a hand is slicing the shallots.
 In photo 4, the shallot has been turned.
 In photo 5, a hand slices the shallots more.
 In photo 6, the shallots are sliced.